SMT-COMP/smt-comp/rules/rules25.md

 Track will be used.

-**New benchmarks.** The deadline for submission of new benchmarks is **April 12, 2025**.
-The organizers, in collaboration with the SMT-LIB maintainers, will be checking and curating these until **April 30, 2025**.
+**New benchmarks.** The deadline for submission of new benchmarks is **🚨 April 12, 2025**.
+The organizers, in collaboration with the SMT-LIB maintainers, will be checking and curating these until **🚨 April 30, 2025**.

 The SMT-LIB maintainers intend to make a new release of the benchmark